ebuckler/handbook/docs/03-policies/travel-and-related-expenses.md

 You’ll need to log all expenses in Harvest with receipts attached (except meals — more on that above).
 Please track the expenses based on the date of the work travel — not when the expense was incurred (e.g., if you book a flight in May for a flight in June, you should list the date of the flight as the date of the expense instead of the date you booked the flight).

-**Receipts are of the utmost importance, collect them all! ^**
+**Receipts are of the utmost importance, collect them all!**

 *Pro Tip - download the Harvest mobile app to track your expenses while on-the-go*

-^In some cases you can provide a bank statement as a substitude for actual receipts.
+In some cases you can provide a bank statement as a substitude for actual receipts.
 These exceptions are considered on a case-by-case basis by HR or Ops.